-Let $G$ be of type $E_6,E_7$ or $E_8$ and $P=LV$ be a Heisenberg parabolic subgroup.
+Let $G$ be of type $E_6,E_7$ or $E_8$ and $P=LV$ be the standard Heisenberg parabolic subgroup.
 Note that the pair $(G,L)$ is always admissible.
-Denote by $Z$ the one-dimensional center of $V$.
-We define a one-dimensional torus $T_1(F)$ generated by $\beta_0^\vee$ that acts transitively and freely on the set of non-trivial characters of $Z(F)$.
-We further define abelian subgroups $V_1,V_2$ in $V$ such that $V=V_1 V_2 Z$ and the commutator defines a non-degenerate pairing $V_1\times V_2\rightarrow Z.$ The group $V^+=V_2Z$ is a maximal abelian subgroup of $V$.
+The additive complex character $\psi$ of $F$ can be viewed, using the pinning, as a character of the one-dimensional center $Z(F)$ of $V(F)$.